Online Master’s Degree Curriculum

-The curriculum for both the Master of Science and Master of Public Health in Population and Health Sciences has been designed to be completed in 20 months.
-Sample course schedules show the overall sequence and timing of courses.
-The workload of both the MS and MPH programs can be expected to be about 10-15 hours per week spent on coursework, making it feasible for working professionals to earn these degrees.
+The curriculum for both the Master of Science (MS) and Master of Public Health (MPH) in Population and Health Sciences has been designed to be completed in 20 months.
+Students can expect to spend 15-20 hours per week on coursework, making it feasible for working professionals to earn these degrees.

 Students have the opportunity to enroll in elective courses that focus on personal and professional areas of interest.
-Students typically pursue two elective areas of interest.
+Students typically pursue two elective series.

-A key element of the MPH curriculum is the Applied Practice and Integrative Experience, an integrated applied practice experience and culminating capstone which gives students exposure to the practical demands of working in the public health field and requires the integration of knowledge with skills and the application of competencies in practice.
+A key element of the MPH curriculum is the Applied Practice and Integrative Experience (APEx), an integrated applied practice experience and culminating capstone that gives students exposure to the practical demands of working in the public health field and requires the integration of knowledge with skills and the application of competencies in practice.

 The culminating integrative experience for the MPH students should be completed during the final term of the program.
-Students will develop a high-level integrated written product (e.g. policy brief, program plan, research paper, community health needs assessment) relevant to a real-world applied health problem synthesizing competencies achieved throughout the program.
+Students will develop a high-level written product (e.g., policy brief, program plan, research paper, community health needs assessment) relevant to a real-world applied health problem, synthesizing competencies achieved throughout the program.

 Research Project (MS only)